Overview

 The Delay Test is a button in the Camera Prefs dialog.
 If you have passed the dialog you can access it by Camera->Edit Parameters.

 I suggest only changing the burst Interval (In the combo box).
-You can also experiment with changing Corona Delay (although the program restricts the number of corona sets to 4).
+You can also experiment with changing Corona Delay (Version 2.0 the program restricts the number of corona sets to 4 (although in a future version this will include the capture of more images per set than version 2.0 allows)).
 Changing this might allow you to squeeze out more images during a short eclipse.

 Note that the Burst Time is twice the number you enter in the scenario generator.
 Even at a 1.0 second delay this will capture 6 shots during the C interval which is more than I have gotten in the past.